 Referees preferring to write a Letter of Recommendation without using the form, can follow the relevant instructions below:

-- Instructions for Letter of Recommendaiton for Academic Reference (pdf)
+- Instructions for Letter of Recommendation for Academic Reference

-If a referee prefers to write the Letter of Recommendation without using the form, it should be written on a paper with a proper letter head from the institution/company and should be stamped with the official stamp of the institution/company.
-Note that a Letter of Recommendation written on plain paper and without a stamp can normally not be considered.
+If a referee prefers to write the Letter of Recommendation without using the form, it should be written on paper with a proper letterhead from the institution/company and should be stamped with the official stamp of the institution/company.
+Note that a Letter of Recommendation written on plain paper and without a stamp will usually not be considered.

-IMPORTANT: Recommendation letters for LUMES should not be uploaded to universityadmissions.se.
-The letter of recommendation should preferably be mailed by the respective referees directly to University Admissions in Sweden.
+The letter of recommendation should preferably be mailed by the respective referees directly to University Admissions in Sweden (see address below).
 Please note that you have to make sure you have given your referee a copy of your cover sheet (you can find the cover sheet when you log in to 'My pages' on www.universityadmissions.se, under 'Application'.
 The cover sheet should be placed as the first document), so he/she can attach it to your reference letter (if the cover sheet is missing the letter may not be connected to your application).
 If for some reason a referee does not agree to mail the letter directly to University Admissions in Sweden, the applicant can mail the letter to University Admissions in Sweden provided the referee has put the recommendation letter in a sealed envelope and written his/her signature across the seal.

 Tuition Fee and Application Fee

 In August 2011, Swedish universities, including Lund University, introduced tuition fees and application fees for students from outside of the EU/EEA (and Switzerland).